SWISS Business Class Guide: My Honest Review in 2026

 Amenity kits

-On long hauls, expect a Victorinox amenity kit.
-It covers the basics—think toothbrush, toothpaste, earplugs, eye mask, and socks.
-While stylish, the contents are pretty standard.
+On long hauls, expect a Victorinox amenity kit, usually in the form of a collectible packing cube.
+It covers the basics: toothbrush, toothpaste, earplugs, eye mask, and socks.
+While stylish and very Swiss, the contents are pretty standard.
 You might want to pack any extra personal essentials.
+I’d definitely recommend bringing your own noise-canceling headphones since the provided ones are basic.

 Wi-Fi

 Here’s why I think SWISS offers one of the best business class products in the world.
-Passengers are offered free inflight messaging on long haul flights.
+Since August 2023, passengers get free inflight messaging on long-haul flights with no data limits.
 Stay connected via chat apps like WhatsApp, Facebook Messenger, and Telegram.
 You can share photos but not videos.
-While the free package won’t cover social media or email, upgrades for broader internet access are available.

 On-board dining in SWISS business class

 On a SWISS business class flight, the food is a highlight.
-Right after you’re handed your welcome drink, they give you menus for dinner and, if it’s an overnight flight, breakfast too.
+Right after you get your welcome drink, they hand you menus for dinner and breakfast (if it’s an overnight flight).

-If you get peckish later, there’s always something in the galley – chocolates, snacks, drinks.
-Sometimes, they even hand out Movenpick ice cream.
+If you get hungry between meals, there’s always something available in the galley: chocolates, snacks, and drinks.
+Sometimes the crew even hands out Mövenpick ice cream during the flight.

 Tips for booking SWISS business class flights